Frequently-Asked Admissions Questions

 Do I receive a stipend during rotations?

 Yes, you will receive a full stipend during rotations.
+Information on stipends and funding can be found here.

 Can I take up a summer position with one of the rotation supervisors?